MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/ruby.md

     require 'json'
     ```

 2. Create variables for your subscription key, endpoint URI, and path.
-You can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.
 Create your request parameters:

    1. Assign your market code to the `mkt` parameter with the `=` operator.
 The market code is the code of the country/region you make the request from.